akaspartan007/temppp-prompttt/new.md

 The laptop section should support technical comparison and specification-focused browsing.
 Supported laptop types include:

-* **Business laptops:** Optimized for productivity, enterprise work, and professional use cases.
+*  **Business Laptop:** Performance Tuned for Productivity, Enterprise Work and Professional Applications.
-* **Consumer laptops:** Intended for casual users, personal productivity, and general computing tasks.
+* **Consumer Laptop:** For general use, personal productivity and casual users.

-Laptop pages should emphasize hardware specifications, performance-related information, pricing visibility, and comparative browsing.
+On laptop pages, hardware specifications, performance-related information, pricing visibility, and comparative browsing should all be emphasized.
 Users should be encouraged to compare devices rather than relying solely on isolated product viewing.

 #### 3. IT Products and Accessories